syedhassan-mikaels/angular-node-app/README.md

 $ npm install
 $ npm start
 ```

+#### Create .env File
+You will find a example.env file in the home directory.
+Paste the contents of that into a file named .env in the same directory.
+Configure the variables to fit your application

 Your frontend app should now be running on [localhost:4200](http://localhost:4200/).<br />
 Your backend app should now be running on [localhost:3000](http://localhost:3000/).